What is in a cookie?

 Some people find the idea of a website storing information on their computer or mobile device a bit intrusive, particularly when this information is stored and used by a third party without them knowing.
 Although this is generally quite harmless you may not, for example, want to see advertising that has been targeted to your interests.
 If you prefer, it is possible to block some or all cookies, or even to delete cookies that have already been set; but you need to be aware that you might lose some functions of that website.

 Third party cookies and embedded content

-The information generated by the cookie about the use of our Site (including the IP address) will be transmitted to and stored by Google on servers in the United States.
-Google will use this information to evaluate the use of our websites, to compile reports on the website activity for website operators and to provide other services associated with the use of our Site and services related to the use of the Internet.
-Google may also transfer this information to third parties if this is required by law or if third parties process this data on behalf of Google.
+The information generated by the cookie about your use of our Site (including your shortened IP address) will be transmitted to and stored by Google on servers in the United States.
+Google will use this information to evaluate your use of our websites, to compile reports on website activity for website operators and to provide other services associated with the use of our Site and services related to the use of the internet.
+Google may also transfer this information to third-parties if this is required by law or if third-parties process this data on behalf of Google.

 We do not sell the information collected by our cookies, nor do we disclose the information to third parties, except where required by law (for example to government bodies and law enforcement agencies).